-Love, in its many forms is a theme that runs through many of your novels.
+Love, in its many forms, is a theme that runs through many of your novels.
 Chocolat, Coastliners, and Holy Fools, just to quote a few.
-Is that one of the magical ingredients that makes your work so endearing and universal?
+Is that one of the magical ingredients that make your work so endearing and universal?

 We all find attraction in different things, and we all find different ways to love: it’s one of the things that make people so interesting.